carmenbianca/report-liferay/report.md

   the behaviour of the main function, while I found it much more valuable to continually alter the behaviour of the main function in a prototyping manner.

-For posterity's sake, a small overview of the tests are included in figure
+For posterity's sake, a small overview of the tests is included in figure
 \ref{test-results}.

 ### Process of implementation